gregr/elm-goban/README.md

 ## TODO

 - variation trees
-    - Position
-        - board/stone/group annotations
-            - commentary
-            - labels
-            - position of unusual illegal moves (ko)
-            - position of the last move played, etc.
-            - whose turn is it?
+    - add: merge with alternative containing identical move, if any
     - simple whole-variation ko recognition
         - check for identical positions in a particular variation
             - Zobrist hashing?
-    - insertion/deletion for cutting/grafting

 - visualization
     - board and stones (possibly only a portion of a full board)
         - coordinate axis labels
         - location/stone labels, shadings, highlights
         - move/capture/arbitrary transitions, possibly animations
+    - metadata
+        - commentary
+        - labels
+        - position of unusual illegal moves (ko)
+        - position of the last move played, etc.
+        - whose turn is it?
     - variation tree
         - horizontal layout of position icons with edges to prev/next position
         - icons summarize information about a position